 Tip #3: Develop a distance learning self-care practice

 With everything going on in the world and in our personal and professional lives, now is the time to double down on self-care.
 In my work with math teachers over the past few weeks, three practices have stood out as being especially important right now.
-Whether you have an existing mindfulness or self-care practice or are interested in trying some things out, here are three things you can do to support yourself in your transition to distance learning (for more detailed support, you can download my free Self-Care Guide here):
+Whether you have an existing mindfulness or self-care practice or are interested in trying some things out, here are three things you can do to support yourself in your transition to distance learning:

 DEVELOP A DAILY GROUNDING ROUTINE

 When we are stressed, anxious, or scared, it's natural to look for things around us to make us feel calm and safe.
 We take actions to try to ensure our security, tell ourselves stories to convince ourselves that we are or will be okay, and use outside distractions to block our emotions from our conscious experiences.
 Sometimes these strategies works, but sometimes we still feel unsettled.

 In lieu of looking to external forces to give us a sense of safety and security, we can develop personal grounding practices that help us feel centered and grounded from within ourselves.
 Grounding practices bring our attention from the outside world into our internal physical and energetic experiences.
 They connect us to our breath and our bodies, and allow us to release the thoughts, emotions, and physical tension that we are holding.
 With intention and attention, we can connect in with images and sensations that help us to connect our bodies to the earth, to allow us to feel held and supported by the earth, and to help us find our internal sense of stability.